jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 This lopsided balance of power for everyday events allows customers and employees to be taken advantage of, encouraging mistrust, lackluster products, and inefficient workplaces.
 Uneven power makes mass-collaboration impossible.

 The open-source community lets us fight back in three ways.
 First, it sets a great example because it entrusts everyone with all available information.
-Second, open-source wants more members, so the community loves to dismantle gates and distribute levers of power to regular people.
+Second, open-source wants more members, so the community loves to dismantle gates and distribute new tools to regular people.
 And third, since no one owns open-source technology, the people can empower ourselves with levers of power, only big institutions used to control.
 Such has call recordings and timesheets.

-<div style='position:relative; padding-bottom:calc(56.25% + 44px)'><iframe src='https://gfycat.com/ifr/RapidUnrealisticBedlingtonterrier' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div>

-_Two comedians talking about their careers.
-They used to need the production and broadcast facilities of big Industrial Age companies.
-With the internet, they don't.
-But the producers/broadcasters, are fighting for their relevancy.
-You have you're own antagonists too.
-Credit: [JRE](https://www.youtube.com/watch?v=b_yboxM33gg)._

 Distributing the levers of power moves us into the Internet Age.
 It treats people like adults and expects them to act like it.
 And if they don't, well, it's not like they can complain about mistreatment.
 With digital technology, all the records are recorded.
 Once they're open and transparent, a disgruntled person has to reference facts instead of conjecture and emotion.